Phoebe releases Thursday COVID-19 numbers

 ALBANY, Ga.
-(WALB) - As of noon Thursday, these were Phoebe’s COVID-19 numbers:
+(WALB) - Shortly before noon on Thursday, Phoebe released the hospital system’s latest COVID-19 numbers.

 - Total COVID-19 patients in Phoebe Sumter Medical Center – 10